-In addition to his writing, Tom has earned numerous awards for his work, including prizes from the Society for News Design and from the University of Navarra’s prestigious Malofiej Awards for visual and interactive packages designed for The New York Times during the run-up to the wars in Iraq and Afghanistan, as well as The Times' Pulitzer Prize-winning series on race relations in America.
+In addition to his writing, Tom has earned numerous awards for his visual journalism, including prizes from the Society for News Design and from the University of Navarra’s prestigious Malofiej Awards for graphic and interactive packages designed for The New York Times during the run-up to the wars in Iraq and Afghanistan, as well as The Times' Pulitzer Prize-winning series on race relations in America.

 With partial support from the Knight Fellowship program at MIT, he is currently completing a book about the prospects for climate change management in coming decades for UK-based publisher Polity Books, and he continues to work as a freelance writer based in Western Massachusetts.